Linux Server Build Walkthrough

 Step 4 - Post-Install Setup

 Note: if you're planning to create an image to accompany your standard build, this is the point in the process to do it.
-At this point, you should have root's password set and a hostname assigned, but still be on a dynamic IP.
+At this point, you should have root's password set, a non-root user account created, and a hostname assigned, but still be on a dynamic IP.
 It's easy enough to set a "generic" hostname here, take a snapshot/backup, then change the hostname back and continue.
-If you do create a standard image at this point, and/or if you've built your system from a standard image, all you need to do to bring the system up to date is perform an apt-update && apt dist-upgrade.
+If you do create a standard image at this point, and/or if you've built your system from a standard image, all you need to do to bring the system up to date is perform an apt update && apt dist-upgrade.
 You can then continue with the steps below.

 I keep my build instructions in a text file that I refer to from this point forward (a copy of which is located in The Solo Admin's Github repository under the "posts/linux-server-build-walkthrough" folder) and I'm not going to go through the whole thing step-by-step, but I will include a few of the key points here: